abishekmuthian/engagefollowers-chirp/README.md

 Install the required Python packages from `requirements.txt`.

-1. Create a folder `models` in the same directory where `engagefollowers` project folder is located.
+1. Create a folder `models` in the same directory where `engagefollowers-chirp` project folder is located.

         $ mkdir models